OPERATION HUEY RESTORATION TAKES FLIGHT

 In a gross understatement, the 65 year-old former helicopter pilot said, “It was a very unpopular war.”
 In those days, Americans knew of the War only from watching it with their TV dinners in front of the six o’clock news, without a lot of insight into the trials of the men and women following orders.
 “Now we’re like rockstars,” said Gurbisz, who goes by the nickname, Head Rusted Nut, a nod to his role as leader of the restoration project.
 “Everybody wants to know a Vietnam Vet.”

-So much has changed in fact, that Gurbisz and an ever growing group of fellow Vietnam Veterans are at the center of a volunteer helicopter restoration project, fueled by donations from the public through the New Jersey Vietnam Veterans’ Memorial Foundation.
+So much has changed in fact, that Gurbisz and an ever growing group of fellow Vietnam Veterans are at the center of a volunteer helicopter restoration project, fueled by donations from the public through the New Jersey Vietnam Veterans’ Memorial & Museum.

 Every Monday morning a team of 20 Vietnam Veterans, recent Veterans and their families gather at a hangar at the Monmouth Executive Airport in Wall Township, NJ.
 Together they share a cup of coffee and go over plans for the day to restore the icon of the Vietnam War, the Huey helicopter.
 In Vietnam, 12,000 helicopters, of which 7,000 were Hueys, were the lifeline of troops on the ground flying in a steady circle – resupply, pull out the wounded, return to base and then return to the conflict.